-\subsubsection{The Chekanov-Eliashberg algebra with twisted coefficients}
+\subsection{The Chekanov-Eliashberg algebra with twisted coefficients}

-Legendrian contact homology with twisted coefficients has previously been considered in \cite{EkholmSmith}, and a detailed account is currently under development in \cite{Albin}.
-Here we consider a version of the Chekanov-Eliashberg algebra for a Legendrian submanifold $\Lambda \subset P\times \R$ with twisted coefficients, constructed as tensor ring over the group ring $R[\pi_1(\Lambda)]$, as defined above, where $R$ is a commutative ring.
+Legendrian contact homology with twisted coefficients has previously been considered in \cite{EkholmSmith}, and a detailed account is currently under development in \cite{Albin}; see also \cite{NonCommAug}.
+Here we consider a version of the Chekanov-Eliashberg algebra for a connected Legendrian submanifold $\Lambda \subset P\times \R$ with coefficients the group ring $R[\pi_1(\Lambda)]$, where $R$ is a commutative ring.